Hierosoft/maniforge/readme.md

 cd Marlin
 git switch bugfix-2.0.x
 ```
-- Ensure you are on a Marlin bugfix-2.0.x subversion that says the same CONFIGURATION_H_VERSION in Marlin/Marlin/configuration.h as in r2x_14t/Marlin-r2x_14t/Marlin (The exact version on which that was based is in r2x_14t/Marlin-base/Marlin, which, if you have the same commit as noted in the r2x_14t git commit Summary, will match the one in Marlin exactly as checked via `./meld-both-with-Marlin-bugfix-2.0.x.sh` in a GNU+Linux OS).
+- Ensure you are on a Marlin bugfix-2.0.x subversion that says the same CONFIGURATION_H_VERSION in Marlin/Marlin/configuration.h as in r2x_14t/Marlin-R2X_14T/Marlin (The exact version on which that was based is in r2x_14t/Marlin-base/Marlin, which, if you have the same commit as noted in the r2x_14t git commit Summary, will match the one in Marlin exactly as checked via `./meld-both-with-Marlin-bugfix-2.0.x.sh` in a GNU+Linux OS).
+  - However, this isn't critical anymore using the `deploy-marlin` script.
+If the version doesn't match, you can just merge changes manually now (requires meld).

-- Copy all files from r2x_14t/Marlin-r2x_14t to Marlin (ensure that you confirm overwrite, or you may not have copied to the correct directory).
-  - On a GNU+Linux OS via: `rsync -rt ./Marlin-r2x_14t/ ../Marlin`
+You are probably done if you followed the steps this far.
+See "How to Use" to use `deploy-marlin` instead of manually editing files.
+If you are having trouble with the deploy script and your CONFIGURATION_H_VERSION matches the Marlin-R2X_14T directory, you can do it the old way: The safest way is using [Meld](https://meldmerge.org/): `meld ./Marlin-R2X_14T/ ../Marlin`.
+If you are sure the versions match, you may be able to copy all files from r2x_14t/Marlin-R2X_14T to Marlin (ensure that you confirm overwrite, or you may not have copied to the correct directory).
+On a GNU+Linux system that would be done via: `rsync -rt ./Marlin-R2X_14T/ ../Marlin` (On Windows via `pushconfig.bat`).
-  - On Windows via `pushconfig.bat`

 ### Build and Install Marlin
 - Complete the steps above ("Configure Marlin").